juliantoyeo/42snow_crash/level00/Ressources/README.md

 <h2>Level 00</h2>

-"su" command is used to switch to another user
+`su` command is used to switch to another user

-Since the project hint that we should do "su flag00" and insert the password to pass this level, lets investigate on the "usr" folder
+Since the project hint that we should do `su flag00` and insert the password to pass this level, lets investigate on the `usr` folder

 First from our current location after we are connected, we must go to the root directory where everything is located.
 ```console
 cd /
 ```

-Next nagivate to "usr" folder
+Next nagivate to `usr` folder
 ```console
 cd usr
 ```